 Step 4 Wear proper PPE listed on the SDS.
-Ensure lid is placed back on the drum.

-When the drum is full, or sooner as needed, take the double bagged oil filters to EQD for crushing.
-Crush only one filter at a time.
+Ensure lid is placed one filter at a time.
 After crushing, take the double bagged filters to the Fort Sill landfill.
 Units will need to provide their own trash bags.
 Coordinate with EQD a time to crush the oil filters.
 Turn in terne-plated oil filters immediately as a hazardous waste IAW the procedures in Chapter 4.